lsheltonSTO/lsheltonsto.github.io/content/en/page/about.md

 I holds a BS in Secondary English Education from the University of Kansas and an MS in Curriculum and Instruction from Emporia State University.
 In addition, I am certified in Microsoft 365 Teams Administration, Microsoft Power Platform Fundamentals, Microsoft 365 Fundamentals, and I am a Microsoft Certified Trainer.
 As of 2023, I am also a Microsoft MVP in Business Applications.

-In her spare time, I enjoy spending time with her two kittens Charlie and Trixie, and marathoning a wide variety of television shows.
+In my spare time, I enjoy spending time with my two kittens Charlie and Trixie, and marathoning a wide variety of television shows.
 Reach out with questions, comments, or thoughts about the latest Bravo reality shows.

 I do this for free because I enjoy doing it, but if I've helped you solve a problem and you feel so inclined, <a href="https://www.buymeacoffee.com/lindsaytshelton">buy me a Diet Coke</a> to keep my habit going and help me keep churning out more blogs!